NoellePatterson/eflow-readme/dry-season-low-flows/timing.md

 #### Definition

 The timing of the dry season baseflow captures the date in which the high flows of the winter season have receded and the low-flow period of summer has begun (end of the spring recession).
+This metric is measured in Julian days, where January 1st = 1 and December 31st = 365.

 #### Steps